nadanke/dotfiles/nvim/nvim.md

 gg - go to the beginning of the file number G - go to the line number
 <C-o> - go back to the previous position
-<C-i> - go forward to the next position -> des muas i remappen
+<C-y> - go forward to the next position
 % - jump to the matching bracket

  4. To substitute new for the first old in a line type